microsoft/Dynamics365-Sensor-Data-Intelligence-ARMDeployments/README.md

 To update the Logic App definitions, consider making changes in the Azure Portal Logic App designer and copy-paste from "Code view" into the `json` file for the Logic App.
 On building the ARM template via [`scripts/Build-ARMTemplate.ps1`](scripts/Build-ARMTemplate.ps1) sensitive parameters are automatically cleared- consider running it before every commit to avoid committing sensitive data.

-Consider turning off "Format on save" in VS Code, as the Azure Stream Analytics tool at the time of writing has some problems properly formatting larger queries.
+Consider turning off "Format on save" in VS Code, as the Azure Stream Analytics tool has some problems properly formatting larger queries at the time of writing.

+### Monitoring, scaling and VNet isolation

+For details on adding monitoring, VNet isolation and information on scaling see: [`EXTENDED_USE.md`](EXTENDED_USE.md).

 ## Notes